ET-13/myProjects/Hand_Tracking_Mouse/readme.txt

 I figured it'd be fairly straightforward if we already had landmark data for hand positions, then it'd just be about extracting the current x/y position of that landmark, continuously, and inserting it into some function which moved the mouse cursor and that's exactly what this program does.
+It tracks the tip of the index finger as the cursor.
 Once the hand is closed or the index fingertip is no longer detected, that's counted as a mouse-click.

 The first .py in this file is "handtrackingmodule" and that's simply a module I created which has the necessary boilerplate to be applied to this mouse-handtracking project.
 The actual project itself is the "handtrackingmouse.py" file and if you run that you can test it out for yourself.